nazar-pc/Useful-PHP-Functions/readme.md

 * PHP 5.4+

-(most of them may be ported to earlier versions or work without changes)
+(most of functions may be ported to earlier versions or work without changes)

 How to use?
 =